-Case and death numbers updated May 14.
-Public Health will update these numbers Monday through Friday.
+Public Health will update all data weekly.
 Numbers are cumulative.
 Confirmed cases are people with a positive molecular (PCR) test for COVID-19.
 Probable cases are people with a positive antigen test and no molecular test.
 Antigen probable cases are updated to confirmed and no longer classified as antigen probable if a follow-up positive PCR test is completed.
 Antibody test results are not included in these totals.
 Additional information about COVID-19 deaths is available below.

 *Number of active cases reflects the number of confirmed and probable cases currently in their isolation period.
 Cases remain in isolation until they are fever-free for at least 24 hours (without fever-reducing medication) and symptoms have improved and at least 10 days have passed since symptoms began.
 People who test positive but do not have symptoms are in isolation for 10 days from the date of their first positive test.